matthewkendall/mks66-final/README.md

 ## Core Features
 - Texture Maps
-  - Phase 1: Mapping to rectangular prism
+  - Mapping an image file to a rectangular prism
     - Possibly combine (R,G,B) value of texture map with lighting
-  - Phase 2: Cylinder
-  - Phase 3: Sphere

 ## Important Information
 - All textures currently need to be named TEXUTRE